When we were driving on the road, we wondered at this rustic sheepfold far away, on a forest clearing.

 They are excellent guard dogs bred for fighting with bears..even if there aren’t too many bears in Bukowina, or, at least, that’s what the locals say.

-But there are wolfs, a lot of them…Sooner or later, they will pay a visit.
+But there are lots of wolfs, and they will pay a visit sooner rather than later.

 We left before sunset, while they were still milking the sheep.

 Maybe next time we will spend a night at a sheepfold and listen to some creepy stories…